krasserm/krasserm.github.io/resume.md

 # Martin Krasser

-I'm a freelance machine learning engineer, data scientist, software developer and consultant.
-I support customers in all phases of their AI projects, from initial research to operating developed solutions in production environments.
+I'm a freelance machine learning engineer, software developer and consultant.
+I support customers in all phases of their AI projects, from initial prototyping, solution development up to operating developed solutions in production environments.
 Current focus is on deep learning for computer vision and natural language processing, mainly in context of neural search engines.
 I also have a particular interest in Bayesian methods for machine learning.
 My experience as distributed systems engineer comes from the development of numerous large-scale event-driven systems including globally distributed